TyModdingWiki/tymoddingwiki.github.io/docs/TygerFramework/index.md

 ## Adding the API

+!!! info "Before Starting"
+    Before starting make sure to set your DLL to build as a `32 bit(x86)` DLL, otherwise the game will just `fail to load it`

 First you'll need to set your C++ version to `C++17` as thats the version the API needs.
 To set it just right click on the `project` then `Properties>General>C++ Language Standard`.
 Click on it and a arrow to the right will appear and clicking on that will have a dropdown of all the available versions.
 Just set it to `atleast C++17 or newer`.

 To include the API for the plugin just download the `API for Developing Plugins zip` from the releases tab: [<ins>https://github.com/ElusiveFluffy/TygerFramework/releases<ins>](https://github.com/ElusiveFluffy/TygerFramework/releases){:target="_blank"}.